b1lodHand/absent-variablebanks/docs/docs/getting-started/mechanism.md

 ## What are VariableBanks?

 **VariableBanks** are simple [scriptable objects](https://docs.unity3d.com/Manual/class-ScriptableObject.html).
-There are only two properties important. **'Guid'**, and **'ForExternalUse'** properties.
+There are only two properties important. **'Guid'** and **'ForExternalUse'**.
 I will be covering them in detail in a second.

 ## How to use VariableBanks?

 ### Cloning
 ---

-So, because of the intended way of using scriptable objects, the system itself clones some of the banks created (we will be covering which ones are included in that *some*) when the **splash screen** appears.
-This cloning process is handled by **VariableBanksCloningHandler** class.
+So, because of the intended way of using scriptable objects, the system itself clones some of the banks created (we will be covering which ones are included in that *some*) right before the **splash screen**.
+This cloning process is handled by **VariableBanksCloningHandler**.

 >[!WARNING]
 >This cloning process is **async** when using **Addressables**.